-Sunday morning, most of the nation will spring forward an hour as daylight saving time begins.
+Sunday morning, most of the nation will fall back an hour as daylight saving time ends.

 Arizona and Hawaii will not.

-For most Arizonans, it means we'll be on the same time as states west of us, three hours behind the East Coast.
+For most Arizonans, it means we'll be on the same time as states north of us, two hours behind the East Coast.

 Arizonans love this special privilege.
 In January, 2015, a lawmaker proposed establishing daylight saving time.
 It was met with shock and outrage.
 Rep. Phil Lovas, R-Peoria, quickly withdrew House Bill 2014.